 In The Young Ones episode "Time" Rick wakes up and finds a girl (Jennifer Saunders) in his bed.
 Being a randy little devil, he naturally assumes they had sex.
 Hilarity Ensues, until she tells everyone she just needed a place to crash and got into Rick's bed after he fell asleep.

-Variation, after Saffron shows up on the ship and explains her "marriage" to Mal, he asks Jayne how much he had to drink the night before, on the theory that obviously he's missing something...
-Turns out Jayne doesn't know; he passed out.
+A variation is done in the episode "Our Mrs. Reynolds"; after Saffron shows up on the ship and explains her "marriage" to Mal, he initially laughs it off and insists that there's no way he'd get married until Shepherd Book agrees with Saffron and says that Mal is in fact married to her.
+A slightly panicked Mal asks Jayne just how drunk Mal was at the big celebration the night before, on the theory that obviously he's missing something... turns out Jayne doesn't know, he passed out.

 In "Jaynestown", Simon and Kaylee get drunk in a bar and are woken up the following morning by Mal, who finds them in a compromising position.
 Later, Kaylee is talking about when they made love, causing Simon to burst out with a panicked "When we did what...?!".
 It turns out Kaylee was teasing him - nothing happened between them that night.